 If your partner has low sperm counts, he may give sperm samples from more than one ejaculation, if needed.

-While not required, your doctor may prescribe fertility drugs like Clomid or gonadotropins before the artificial insemination procedure.
+While not required, your doctor may prescribe fertility drugs like Clomid or gonadotropins/injectables before the artificial insemination procedure.
 Combining hormone treatments with IUI seems to give infertile couples a better chance at pregnancy.

 If you take fertility medications, you will be closely monitored with blood tests and ultrasounds to make sure that your eggs are developing in a healthy way.

-Part of the artificial insemination procedure for IUI involves washing and processing the sperm sample.
-After a semen sample is obtained, the sperm are washed and concentrated to maximize the chances of conception.
-During this washing and processing stage, potentially toxic chemicals are removed, along with a seminal plasma shell that surrounds each sperm cell.
+If you are undergoing IUI the sperm sample will undergo a special washing and processing procedure.
+After a semen sample is obtained, the sperm are washed and concentrated down to maximize the chances of conception.
+During this washing and processing phase, potentially toxic chemicals are removed, along with a seminal plasma shell that surrounds each sperm cell.

-The process of sperm washing gives several benefits:
+The process of sperm washing offers several benefits:

-- The sperm are concentrated to boost chances of getting pregnant
+- The sperm are concentrated to boost your chances of getting pregnant.

 After the artificial insemination procedure, a cervical cap or sponge is placed into the vagina to keep the sperm near the cervix.
 This sponge or cap can be removed several hours after the procedure is over.